YeraldiTrev/Blackjack/README.md

 # Blackjack

-This is the code of my blackjack in javascript
+This is the code of my blackjack in javascript with a min js